AgileRL/AgileRL/agilerl/memory/README.md

   can never disagree with the bars.
 - Fitting (`profiling/sweep.py`) needs numpy; applying a fit does not.

-## First calibration finding — the colocated training floor

-Profiling `Qwen/Qwen2.5-0.5B-Instruct` on an L4 (vLLM 0.23, sleep level 1)
-surfaced the single most decision-relevant fact the widget can teach:
-**colocated training does not get the vLLM engine's memory back.** Every training point sat on a ~12 GiB device floor for a model whose weights are under 1 GiB, flat across all knobs — almost exactly the engine's `gpu_memory_utilization` (0.45 × 23 GiB ≈ 10.4 GiB) reservation.
-Sleep level 1 offloads the base to host RAM and frees the KV *contents*, but the reservation stays mapped on the device rather than returning to the co-resident trainer.

-Consequences baked into the estimator:

-- The training bar attributes this to a labelled **"Sleeping engine reservation"** segment (usually the dominant colocated-training term), not to overhead.
-An uncalibrated colocated estimate now includes it analytically (`gpu_memory_utilization × total`) so it never tells a user a run fits when it won't.
-- It means the practical colocated headroom for training is `total − gpu_memory_utilization × total`, i.e. the *same* budget split the generation phase lives under — the two bars are more symmetric than the "training gets the whole GPU back" intuition suggests.
-Lowering `gpu_memory_utilization` helps *both* phases.

-Holdout accuracy on this first profile: training 4.8%, generation 0.37% — inside the 10% target band.
-(One generation *fit* point sits at ~12%, a single noisy measurement; the held-out points are the accuracy signal.)

-## Profiling gotchas found while running the first sweep
+## Measuring memory under vLLM is a minefield — read this before touching the harness

+Getting a trustworthy number here is harder than the arithmetic it feeds.
+Every item below is a bug this harness hit and now guards against; the first two produced a confident, self-consistent, **wrong** result for a whole sweep, so treat them as load-bearing.

+- **Absolute `torch.cuda` stats are meaningless under CuMem.** vLLM's sleep allocator releases physical pages that torch still counts.
+Measured at the same instant with the engine asleep: torch reports **9.33 GiB allocated** while the device shows **0.91 GiB used**.
+Only the *delta* across a window is meaningful — the phantom is constant, so it cancels in a subtraction and not in an absolute reading.
+The training peak uses `max(nvml_poll, window_baseline + (torch_max_reserved − torch_reserved_at_entry))`.
+- **`learn()` sleeps the engine itself**, so a measurement window opened around `learn` samples the still-awake engine and reports the *rollout* footprint as the training peak.
+Sleep explicitly first (idempotent), then open the window.
+Getting this wrong overstated training by **5×** (12.08 vs 2.34 GiB on a 0.5B).
+- **Two wrong measurements can agree.** The two bugs above both inflated the training figure and landed within a few percent of each other, which read as corroboration.
+Cross-check any device-level number against a physical sanity bound — a 0.5B model cannot need 12 GiB to train a LoRA adapter.
-- **One process per point.** vLLM's CuMem allocator (which backs sleep mode) is process-global and permits one engine per process, so `run_sweep` spawns a fresh subprocess per point (`python -m agilerl.memory.profiling.harness`).
+- **One process per point.** vLLM's CuMem allocator is process-global and permits one engine per process, so `run_sweep` spawns a fresh subprocess per point.
 A single-process loop dies on the second point with "CuMem allocator can only be used for one instance per process".
-- **NVML polling undercounts the training spike.** The 10 ms poll missed the brief backward-pass peak (torch's exact `max_memory_reserved` came in ~0.7 GiB higher).
-The training calibration target is therefore `max(nvml_poll, non-torch baseline + torch_max_reserved)`; generation stays pure-NVML (vLLM's CuMem is invisible to torch and its allocation is not spiky).
+- **NVML polling can still miss a spike.** The 10 ms poll is a lower bound;
+  the torch-growth term above covers the brief backward peak between samples.
-- **flashinfer JIT needs `curand.h`.** On a box without the full CUDA toolkit headers, set `VLLM_USE_FLASHINFER_SAMPLER=0`.
+- **flashinfer JIT needs `curand.h`.** On a box without full CUDA toolkit headers, set `VLLM_USE_FLASHINFER_SAMPLER=0`.

 ## Status